-AA is the water soluble, biologically active form of vitamin C found in nature.
+Ascorbic Acid is the water soluble, biologically active form of Vitamin C found in nature.
 This is the form the body uses to build skin, repair wounds, and protect itself from disease and disorder.
-Be careful of any vitamin C serum that turns from clear to yellow, tan or brown.
-It contains AA that’s being oxidized by air and light.
+Be careful of any Vitamin C serum that turns from clear to yellow, tan or brown.
+It contains Ascorbic Acid that’s being oxidized by air and light.
 Some manufacturers color their solutions orange to hide what’s going on.

 Ascorbic Acid Phosphate (AA2P):

-This is another ester of AA using palmitate (palmitic acid) to form an oil-soluble molecule.
+This is another ester of Ascorbic Acid using Palmitate (Palmitic acid) to form an oil-soluble molecule.
 The idea behind creating an oil-soluble derivative is to enhance penetration through the stratum corneum (SC).
 The SC contains a large number of lipids (fats) by Nature’s design to help keep out pathogens.
-Lipid soluble (oil soluble) derivatives are proven to penetrate more readily, however there are major problems with making an AA derivate oil soluble.
-In the meantime, if you use a product containing ascorbyl palmitate, be sure to stay out of the sun.
-Under UV exposure, ascorbyl palmitate is toxic to skin cells and contributes to disease states including skin cancer.
+Lipid soluble (oil soluble) derivatives are proven to penetrate more readily, however there are major problems with making an Ascorbic Acid derivate oil soluble.
+In the meantime, if you use a product containing Ascorbyl Palmitate, be sure to stay out of the sun.
+Under UV exposure, Ascorbyl Palmitate is toxic to skin cells and contributes to disease states including skin cancer.

 Etrahexyldecyl Ascorbate (ATIP):